vmware/terraform-provider-vcfa/website/docs/d/right.html.markdown

 # vcfa\_right

-Provides a data source to read available rights in VMware Cloud Foundation Automation.
+Provides a data source to read available Rights in VMware Cloud Foundation Automation.

+-> This data source can be used by both **System Administrators** and **Tenant users**

 ## Example usage